boradesanket13/boradesanket13/README.md

 🎓 I’m a pre-final year Computer Science undergrad at Savitribai Phule Pune University.
 I'm a MERN stack developer.
 I work mainly with React and have a good understanding of its Ecosystem.

 📘 I’m interested in open source, UI/UX, web development, and cloud computing.

-👨‍💻 I am someone who loves working on abstract ideas and building projects driven to make a positive impact in the world.
-I like to think that I'm fairly good at debugging and finding alternative solutions.

-🤝 Do check out my repositories and feel free to reach out if you would like to work on any of my existing projects or think I would be a good fit in your project.

 😁 FunFact about me: If I could win a lifetime supply of one type of clothing, it would be hoodies.